hbz/strapi-extra-holdings/README.md

     docker compose cp config.json strapi-de-sol1:./opt/app/
     docker compose exec strapi-de-sol1 strapi config:restore -f config.json

 The current config dump is checked into the repo as `config.json`. *Caution:* credentials (eg. API Tokens) will also be dumped into this file.
-Be sure your config contains non-sensitiv data only.
+Be sure your config contains non-sensitive data only.
 In doubt you should not commit your config.

 When running the restore command you can choose from different strategies: replace (default), merge, keep.